 A nationwide team of researchers, clinicians and industry partners is developing a system for diagnosing specific types of lymphoma to help doctors deliver targeted treatments.

-Leeds Institute for Data Analytics (LIDA) is a key partner in the Precision Medicine Consortium, led by the University of Southampton and funded by the charity, Bloodwise.
-Its aim is to develop methods of characterising large B cell lymphomas – the largest group of lymphomas – to make the diagnostic process more efficient and establish ways to identify patients who might benefit from new therapies.
+LIDA is a key partner in the Precision Medicine Consortium, led by the University of Southampton and funded by the charity, Bloodwise.
+The aim is to develop methods of characterising large B cell lymphomas – the largest group of lymphomas – to make the diagnostic process more efficient and establish ways to identify patients who might benefit from new therapies.

-Project partners, including the Universities of Southampton, Cambridge and York, Oxford Biomedical Research Centre and Barts Cancer Institute analysed blood and tissue samples from over 1000 lymphoma patients.
-They were able to pinpoint particular genes, genetic mutations and chromosomal abnormalities that might be useful in identifying particular types of lymphoma.
+Project partners analysed blood and tissue samples from over 1000 lymphoma patients, they were able to pinpoint particular genes, genetic mutations and chromosomal abnormalities that might be useful in identifying particular types of lymphoma.

 A team at LIDA, led by Professor David Westhead, then used machine learning to understand which elements of the data provides the most accurate profile of the disease – and predicts most accurately how it will respond to specific treatments.